Siakam scores 26 points and Raptors beat Memphis to clinch No. 2 seed in East

 Both teams wore throwback uniforms, conjuring images of Naismith Cup competitions between the Raptors and the Vancouver Grizzlies before the team moved south in 2001.

-The Raptors' seven-game win streak had ended abruptly with their worst loss of the season Friday against Boston (122-100).
+The Raptors' seven-game win streak had ended two nights earlier with their worst loss of the season against Boston (122-100).

-"Well, hopefully we got rid of that one," Nick Nurse, who was named a finalist Saturday for the NBA coach of the year, said pre-game.
-"We'd been playing with tremendous focus and intensity and results.
-So one where we got sidetracked a little bit."

 The Raptors finally found their offensive rhythm in the second, connecting on seven three-pointers, and when Powell connected from beyond the arc with 2:11 left in the half, it capped a 28-11 Raptors run that had Toronto up by 11.
 Toronto took a 60-54 lead into the halftime break.